mlswg/mls-architecture/draft-ietf-mls-architecture.md

   different users.

 Strategies for sequencing messages in strongly and eventually consistent systems are described in the next two subsections.
-Most Delivery Services will use the Strongly Consistent paradigm, but this remains a choice that can be handled in coordination with the client and advertised in the KeyPackages.
+Most DSs will use the Strongly Consistent paradigm, but this remains a choice that can be handled in coordination with the client and advertised in the KeyPackages.

-However, note that a malicious Delivery Service could also reorder messages or provide an inconsistent view to different users.
+However, note that a malicious DS could also reorder messages or provide an inconsistent view to different users.
 The "generation" counter in MLS messages provides per-sender loss detection and ordering that cannot be manipulated by the DS, but this does not provide complete protection against